junxit/us-congress-bills-114/metadata.md

 - 2015-06-17 — Resolution provides for consideration of the Senate amendment to H.R.
 2146.
 - 2015-06-17 — The House Committee on Rules reported an original measure, H. Rept.
 114-167, by Mr. Sessions.
 - 2015-06-17 — The House Committee on Rules reported an original measure, H. Rept.
 114-167, by Mr. Sessions.
+- 2015-06-18 — By direction of the Committeee on Rules, Mr. Sessions called up H.Res.
+321 and asked for its immediate consideration. (consideration: CR H4497-4507)
+- 2015-06-18 — DEBATE - The House proceeded with one hour of debate on H. Res.
+321.
+- 2015-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-18 — On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 181 (Roll no. 373). (text: CR H4497)
+- 2015-06-18 — On consideration of the resolution Agreed to by voice vote. (consideration: CR H4499)
+- 2015-06-18 — POINT OF ORDER - Ms. Slaughter raised a point of order against the provisions of H.Res.
+321 because it violates the Congressional Budget Act.
+The Chair announced that the disposition of the point of order would be resolved by the question of consideration on the resolution.
+The House proceeded with 20 minutes of debate on the point of order at the end of which the Chair will put the question on consideration.
+- 2015-06-18 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 181 (Roll no. 373).(text: CR H4497)
+- 2015-06-18 — The previous question was ordered without objection. (consideration: CR H4506)